 A potential model that we came across which is one answer to this question is a program attracting exceptional individuals with massive scale.
 This is what Antler, is quietly putting together around the world.
 I first came across them last fall when they were setting up their operations in Europe and was initially interested enough to meet with them a few more times.

-However, over the last couple of months this has started to become a bit clearer to me.
+However, over the last couple of months, this has started to become a bit clearer to me.
 First of all, the network effect of systematically creating thousands of companies in 3 years globally is something that has never been seen before.
-The knowledge base which new Antler startups can tap into with founders of any current or previous programs plus hundreds of global advisors creates an incredible platform for sharing knowledge that makes decision making so much easier.
+The knowledge base that new Antler startups can tap into with founders of any current or previous programs plus hundreds of global advisors creates an incredible platform for sharing knowledge that makes decision-making so much easier.
 At the end of the day, the first 100 decisions you make as a new company are usually the most crucial ones.

 The second aspect I have realized is how well the Partner Managers of each program understand market conditions based on their previous experience.
-In my opinion it should be no secret that a lot of the first hires in different geographical locations are ex-McKinsey professionals and this gives them a real unfair advantage into understanding and accessing market information of the near future.
+In my opinion, it should be no secret that a lot of the first hires in different geographical locations are ex-McKinsey professionals and this gives them a real unfair advantage in understanding and accessing market information of the near future.